-- Chief Information Security Officer (optional)
+- Group Chief Information Security Officer (optional)

-- Internal audit
+- Group Internal Audit Central Department

 - IT Security (optional)

 - Corporate Communications (optional)

-- Risk management
+- Group Risk Management

-- Tax Department (optional)
+- Tax/Purchasing Central Department (optional)

 This committee holds interdisciplinary discussions on compliance-relevant matters and coordinates management measures.
 If required, the steering group can be expanded to include other managers or reduced in size to make it more efficient.